solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 biggest weakness is they must also maintain every aspect of the environment as well.

+Follow the [Classic deployment][50] guide to deploy the application and database.

 ## Azure VM deployment

 An Azure VM Deployment is very similar to a classical deployment but